The “Flawless” Pilot that Stayed a Pilot

-The second of our brand new series: Why deals really died
+The third of our brand new series: Why deals really died

 Every lost deal has a story.
 Not the one you tell your manager (“they went with an incumbent”).
 Or the one logged in your CRM (“budget constraints”).
 But, the real story.
-The moment everything actually went wrong.
+The moment everything actually went wrong, this week, this applies to industrial sales.

 Welcome to The Sales Autopsy.
 Here, we dissect lost deals, missed targets, and failed initiatives to find the truth beneath the comfortable explanations.
 Because, the deals you lose teach you more than the ones you win, But, only if you’re honest about what killed them.